 Future Trends Of Major Cities

 The growth of the European population is predicted to be slow in the coming years when compared to the population growth of other continents.
-It is estimated to be seen peaking in 2050 and then declining afterwards.
-City planners in Europe will look to ensure that the population of Europe's cities will continue to be able to enjoy the high standards of living offered in these cities.
+The European population is estimated to reach its peak in 2050 and then decline afterward.